morningred88/AWS/VPC_notes.md

  vpc console> subnets menu> Select subnets >**Action**> **Edit subset setting**>check **Enable auto-assign public IPv4 address**> **save**

 All the instance launched in the subnet will be auto assigned a public IPv4 address.

+## Internet gateway & Route table

+### Internet gateway

+When you create a internet gateway, it is in **detached** state, you need to attach it to a VPC.